 Yakitori translates to “grilled skewered chicken in Japanese.”
 It means grilled chicken but it is often associated with other foods and dishes in the United States.

 Yakitori is grilled chicken skewers.
 You can find beef and other meats offered in Japanese restaurants as Yakitori menu options.
-You can read more about these grill’s history on this Wikipedia page.
-Now that we know Yakitori translates to grilled chicken is let’s learn more about these grills.

 Yakitori grills are small, compact, and portable grills and suitable for most tabletops.
 A traditional Yakitori is only a few inches long, but there are bigger Yakitori available.
 Yakitori grills do not operate as a typical charcoal grill does.
 These grills are meant to prepare small dishes and thin cuts of meat that don’t require much heat and time to cook well.

-Traditional Yakitori grills can be used inside as these are small and burn charcoal.
-This type of charcoal burns extremely clean, hot, and light up red like a glow stick.
+Traditional Japanese grills can be used inside as these are small and burn charcoal.
+This type of charcoal burns extremely clean, is very hot, and light up red like a glow stick.
 Of course, use caution and make sure you are using your kitchen’s hood to exhaust any charcoal carbon fumes or are in a well-ventilated room.
 I wouldn’t suggest using any charcoal grill indoors.
 If you really want to use your Yakitori inside, look into an electric grill.

 If you opt for an electric tabletop grill, your indoor cooking experience will be much more comfortable and cleaner.